-The days of single-use plastics are numbered.
+The days of single-use plastic is numbered.

 In 2018, Seattle became the first US city to ban single-use plastic cutlery.
 Starbucks followed suit with a plan to eliminate plastic straws by 2020, and several airlines joined by phasing out single-use plastic straws and stirrers.
 The anti-plastic movement became so prolific that “single-use” was named the word of the year by Collins Dictionary.

 Even though the world’s plastic pollution problem isn’t over, public awareness and policy action are growing.

 Governments Opt Out of Single-Use Waste

 This year, the European Union voted to abandon single-use plastics by 2021 and New York will join California and Hawaii in plastic bag bans by 2020.
 Peru is the latest country to restrict single-use plastics – visitors will no longer be able to carry in single-use plastics into its protected natural and cultural areas.